WebBluetoothCG/web-bluetooth/requestLEScan-for-granted-devices-explainer.md

 // To stop scanning.
 scan.stop();
 ```

+The field `acceptAllAdvertisements` is optional when `listenOnlyGrantedDevices` is true.
+Calling the API with only `listenOnlyGrantedDevices` being true effectively acts like accepting all advertisements from granted devices.

 If the app wants to filter for certain manufacturer data, it can be done by using the `filters` parameter.
 In the example below, it listens to advertisements from all granted devices and filters for the advertisements that match a pattern whose company code is `0xE0` and the first byte of the manufacturer data is `0x1`.